-Some Gulf War, Bosnia, Operation Enduring Freedom (OEF), Operation Iraqi Freedom (OIF), and Operation New Dawn (OND) Veterans who may have been exposed to DU are those who were: on, in or near vehicles hit with friendly fire; entering or near burning vehicles; near fires involving DU munitions; or salvaging damaged vehicles.
+Some Gulf War, Bosnia, Operation Enduring Freedom (OEF), Operation Iraqi Freedom (OIF), and Operation New Dawn (OND) Veterans may have been exposed to DU when they were: on, in, or near vehicles hit with friendly fire; entering or near burning vehicles; near fires involving DU munitions; or salvaging damaged vehicles.

 DU is a potential health hazard if it enters the body, such as through embedded fragments, contaminated wounds, and inhalation or ingestion.
+This is because U’s radiation, while of high energy, penetrates poorly through tissues in the body.
 Simply riding in a vehicle with DU weapons or DU shielding will not expose a service member to significant amounts of DU or external radiation.

 The potential for health effects from internal exposure is related to the amount of DU that enters a person’s body.
-If DU enters the body, it may remain in the body.
-Studies show high doses may especially affect the kidneys.
+Inhaled DU particles are likely cleared from the lungs over several years.
+DU fragments may remain for many years.
+Older studies in U manufacturing workers show high exposures to U may especially affect the kidneys.

 Veterans may file a claim for disability compensation for health problems they believe are related to exposure to depleted uranium during service.
 VA decides these claims on a case-by-case basis.
 File a claim online.